Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Abstract

 \section{Abstract}

 A multivariate distribution can be described by a triangular transport map from the target distribution to a simple reference distribution.
 We propose Bayesian nonparametric inference on the transport map by modeling its components using Gaussian processes.
-This enables regularization and accounting for uncertainty in the map estimation, while still resulting in a closed-form and invertible posterior map.
+This enables regularization and uncertainty quantification of the map estimation, while still resulting in a closed-form and invertible posterior map.
 We then focus on inferring the distribution of a nonstationary spatial field from a small number of replicates.
 We develop specific transport-map priors that are highly flexible and are motivated by the behavior of a large class of stochastic processes.
-Our approach is scalable to high-dimensional fields due to data-dependent sparsity and parallel computations.
-We also discuss extensions, including Dirichlet process mixtures for marginal non-Gaussianity.
+Our approach is scalable to high-dimensional distributions due to data-dependent sparsity and parallel computations.
+We also discuss extensions, including Dirichlet process mixtures for flexible marginals.
 We present numerical results to demonstrate the accuracy, scalability, and usefulness of our methods, including statistical emulation of non-Gaussian climate-model output.